testarnyttnamn/testnamemaster/docs/source/example.rst

         #'likelihood': Cobaya's protected key of the input dictionary.
         # (UC): The user can select which data wants to use for the analysis.
         # Check Cobaya's documentation to see the list of the current available data experiments
-        # In this DEMO, we load the Euclid-Likelihood as an external function, and name it 'Euclid'
+        # In this DEMO, we load CLOE as an external function, and name it 'Euclid'
         'likelihood': {'Euclid': EuclidLikelihood},
         #'debug': Cobaya's protected key of the input dictionary.
         # (UC): how much information you want Cobaya to print?
 If debug: True, it prints every single detail